b-jesch/script.service.gto/README.md

 #### Debugging:

-Das Plugin wird gesprächig, wenn in den Einstellungen von Kodi unter System, Logging das Debug-Logging aktiviert wird.
+Das Skript wird gesprächig, wenn in den Einstellungen von Kodi unter System, Logging das Debug-Logging aktiviert wird.

-The Plugin tells much more if You activate the debug mode within Kodi.
+The script tells much more if You activate the debug mode within Kodi.

 ### FAQ (German only)